-- She comes across a very obvious suspect: someone who seems to have had the motive and means to commit the crime.
+- The detective comes across a very obvious suspect: someone who seems to have had the motive and means to commit the crime.

-- But she then discovers the obvious suspect couldn't have done it.
-Maybe the suspect has an alibi, or he can otherwise be ruled out.
+- But the detective then discovers the obvious suspect couldn't have done it.
+Maybe the suspect has an alibi, or they can otherwise be ruled out.
 For example, someone has been murdered, and the forensic evidence reveals the killer was right-handed.
 The obvious suspect, however, turns out to be left-handed.

 - The detective then finds out the real culprit was someone unexpected.
 For example, it can be someone who seemingly didn't have any reason to commit the crime, until the detective uncovers said reason.

 - Played for Laughs in A Shot in the Dark.
-Clueless Detective Clouseau ignores blatant evidence that the woman he's infatuated with is the killer, even though she keeps being found standing over a victim, holding the murder weapon, with no idea of what happened.
+Clueless Detective Clouseau ignores blatant evidence that Maria Gambrelli, the woman he's infatuated with, is the killer, even though she keeps being found standing over a victim, holding the murder weapon, with no idea of what happened.
 Of course everyone except her turns out to be a murderer.

-- Subverted in the Agatha Christie novel The Mysterious Affair at Styles.
+- Subverted in The Mysterious Affair at Styles.
 The murderer deliberately makes himself the very obvious first suspect, then prepares provably fake evidence, so the case against him will be overturned and he won't be suspected again (in English law at the time, one couldn't be tried twice for the same crime).

 - Harry Potter: